openstack/diskimage-builder/elements/ubuntu/README.md

    use the environment variable DIB\_CLOUD\_IMAGES
  * To download a non-default release of Ubuntu cloud images, use the environment variable DIB\_RELEASE
- * To use a different mirror rather than archive.ubuntu.com, use the environment variable DIB\_DISTRIBUTION\_MIRROR
+ * To use different mirrors rather than the default of archive.ubuntu.com and security.ubuntu.com, use the environment variable DIB\_DISTRIBUTION\_MIRROR